Vitamin B12 Interactions

 Vitamin B12 + folate

-synergyVitamin B12 and folate are interdependent coenzymes in the methionine cycle: methylfolate donates a methyl group to homocysteine while B12 (methylcobalamin) is the required cofactor for methionine synthase, the enzyme catalyzing the reaction.
-Adequate intake of both is needed to lower homocysteine, support DNA synthesis, and prevent the neurologic damage that high-dose folate alone can mask.
+synergyVitamin B12 and folate are interdependent partners in the methionine cycle: the active form of folate (5-methyltetrahydrofolate) donates a methyl group, while vitamin B12 is the required cofactor for methionine synthase, the enzyme that converts homocysteine back to methionine.
+Adequate intake of both supports DNA synthesis, healthy red blood cells, and homocysteine balance.
+Taking high-dose folate alone is the key safety concern, because folate can correct B12-deficiency anemia while allowing nerve damage to progress unnoticed.

 Vitamin B12 + choline

-synergyCholine (via its metabolite betaine) and vitamin B12 power the two parallel pathways that remethylate homocysteine to methionine: the choline-betaine-BHMT route and the folate-B12-methionine-synthase route.
-Adequate choline can compensate for low B12 or folate status by maintaining methylation through the BHMT pathway, supporting healthy homocysteine and SAMe levels.
+synergyCholine (via its metabolite betaine) and vitamin B12 feed the two parallel pathways that recycle homocysteine back into methionine: the choline-betaine-BHMT route and the folate-B12-methionine-synthase route.
+Adequate choline can help maintain methylation through the BHMT pathway when B12 or folate status is marginal, supporting healthy homocysteine and SAMe levels.
+This is a benign nutritional synergy, not a risky combination.

 Related ingredients